NeorageMX/NeorageMX/README.md

 - 👋 Hi, I’m @NeorageMX
-- 👀 I’m interested in C#, UFOs
+- 👀 I’m interested in C# and UFOs
 - 🌱 I’m currently learning GitHub
-- 💞️ I’m looking to collaborate on ...
+- 💞️ I'm looking to collaborate with the planet Earth.
-- 📫 How to reach me @NeorageMX Anywehre.
+- 📫 How to reach me?
+R: @NeorageMX Anywehre.

 <!---
 NeorageMX/NeorageMX is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.